Triangle-free subsets of the $r$-distance graph of the hypercube: Upper bounds

-In the above summation, we could have used shadows when $k \le \frac n2$ and then covers when $k>\frac n2$.
-Covers are the opposite of shadows, we obtain covers by changing a $0$ to a $1$ in the sequence of a vertex.
-The analysis of covers when $k>\frac n2$ is completely symmetric to the analysis of the shadows when $k \le \frac n2$ and we skip this analysis, but we note that if we used covers for level $k>\frac n2$, then our summation would look like $2(1+ \sum_{k=1}^{\frac n2} \frac 2k \binom{n}{k-1})$ which again gives the same result as above.
-Although it seems futile to do the summation this way for $r=2$, we will prefer this for the later theorem.
-There, this will be the only way to take the summation for values of $r$ that are very close to $\frac n2$, because the level bound does not apply to the shadows of levels bigger than $\frac n2$ when $r$ is close to $\frac n2$.
+In the above summation, we could have used $1$-shadows when $k\le n/2$ and then $1$-covers when $k>n/2$.
+The analysis for covers is symmetric to the analysis for shadows, and gives the same final bound.
+Although it is not necessary for $r=2$, we will prefer this viewpoint for the general upper bound.

-Before we proceed to the bound for general $r$, we need some preparation.
-In particular, we will use a bound from the Erd\H os Matching Conjecture, so we will state it here.
-The hypercube vertices can also be considered as subsets of the base set $[n]$, where the vertices denote which elements are present in a certain subset.
-Erd\H os \cite{erdos} posed what is called the Erd\H os Matching Conjecture, which, given $n, k$ and $s$, requires one to determine the largest collection of $k$-subsets of $[n]$, such that there are no $s$ pairwise disjoint subsets (also called a matching of size $s$).
-Frankl proved the following theorem in 1987:
+Before we proceed to the bound for general $r$, we need a set-theoretic ingredient.
+Identifying a vertex of the hypercube with its support, we may view vertices on a fixed level as $k$-subsets of $[n]$.
+In the argument below, triangle-freeness will force certain such families to contain no three pairwise disjoint sets.
+This places us in the setting of the Erd\H{o}s Matching problem \cite{erdos}, which asks for the largest $k$-uniform family with no $s$ pairwise disjoint sets.
+We will use the following theorem due to Frankl \cite{frankl2}.